bakame-php/http-structured-fields/README.md

 Starting with version `1.1` the internal parser has been made public in order to allow:

-- clearer decoupling betwen parsing and objet building
+- clearer decoupling between parsing and objet building
 - different parsers implementations
 - improve the package usage in testing.